Red Hat Ansible Automation Platform Life Cycle

 Life Cycle Phase

-Description Full Support Maintenance Support 1 Maintenance Support 2
+Description Full Support Maintenance Support 1 Maintenance Support 2 Extended Life-cycle Support add-on

-Qualified critical security fixes Yes Yes Yes
+Qualified critical security fixes Yes Yes Yes Yes3

-Asynchronous Security Errata (RHSA) Yes Yes Yes
+Asynchronous Security Errata (RHSA) Yes Yes Yes No

-Asynchronous Bug Fix Errata (RHBA)2 Yes Yes No
+Asynchronous Bug Fix Errata (RHBA)2 Yes Yes No No

-Select Software Enhancements Yes No No
+Select Software Enhancements Yes No No No

 1. Technical Support depends on the service level included in your Red Hat Ansible Automation Platform subscription agreement.

-2. Red Hat may choose, as an intermediate measure, to address serious issues that have an important impact to customer business with a hotfix while a Red Hat Bug Fix Advisory is created and verified.
+2. Red Hat may choose, as an intermediate measure, to address serious issues that have an important impact on customer business with a hotfix while a Red Hat Bug Fix Advisory is created and verified.

 Full Support Phase

-During the Full Support Phase, qualified Critical and Important Security Advisories (RHSAs) and Urgent and selected High Priority Bug Fix Advisories (RHBAs) may be released as they become available.
+During the Full Support Phase, qualified Critical and Important Security Advisories (RHSAs) and Urgent and selected High Priority Bug Fix Advisories (RHBAs) will be released as they become available.
 Other errata advisories, such as Red Hat Enhancement Advisories (RHEAs), may be delivered as appropriate.

 Maintenance Support 1 Phase

-During the Maintenance Support phase, qualified Critical and Important Security errata advisories (RHSAs) and Urgent and Selected High Priority Bug Fix errata advisories (RHBAs) may be released as they become available.
+During the Maintenance Support phase, qualified Critical and Important Security errata advisories (RHSAs) and Urgent and Selected High Priority Bug Fix errata advisories (RHBAs) will be released as they become available.
 Other bug fix (RHBA) and enhancement (RHEA) errata advisories may be released at Red Hat’s discretion, but should not be expected.

 Maintenance Support 2 Phase

-During the Maintenance Support 2, qualified Critical and Important Security errata advisories (RHSAs) will be issued and Urgent and Selected High Priority Bug Fix errata advisories (RHBAs) will likely not be delivered.
+During Maintenance Support 2, qualified Critical and Important Security errata advisories (RHSAs) will be issued and Urgent and Selected High Priority Bug Fix errata advisories (RHBAs) will likely not be delivered.
 Ansible Automation Platform releases in Maintenance Support 2 will be technically supported, however, software updates will likely not be provided for these releases.

 Supporting Software